Pololac/AquaDico/README.md

 * User can view the maintenance parameters of each fish.
 * User can search fish by the specie's name.
 * User can filter fish that belong to a given family (e.g. Cichlids), their continent of origin or their maintenance parameters.
-* User can add sheets of unreferenced fish.
+* User can add sheets of unreferenced fish if connected.
 * User can add/remove fish to/from a favorites list.